Frequently Asked Questions (FAQ)

 Should students, staff, and visitors be allowed in school buildings that have rooms with confirmed radon levels at 4.0 pCi/L or higher?

-According to EPA, radon averages 1.3 pCi/L inside structures and 0.4 pCi/L inside homes and buildings across our country.
-It is impossible that a person can ever “get away” completely from radon.
+Radon averages 1.3 pCi/L inside structures and 0.4 pCi/L inside homes and buildings across our country.
+It is impossible to “get away” completely from radon.
 The overall goal of radon reduction is risk reduction.
 Large buildings have many rooms and the radon levels in each room may vary.
 Sometimes those levels can be quite different from each other.

 We have started follow-up testing at my home or school after the first radon test was high.
 What do I do in the meantime to reduce risk?